BedrockStreaming/RedisMock/README.md

 $myRedisMock      = new $myRedisMockClass($myParameters);
 ```

-In a simpler way, if you don't need to instanciate the mocked class with custom parameters (e.g. to easier inject the mock using Symfony config file) :
+In a simpler way, if you don't need to instanciate the mocked class with custom parameters (e.g. to easier inject the mock using Symfony config file), you can use `getAdapter` instead of `getAdapterClass` to directly create the adapter :

 ```php
 $factory     = new \M6Web\Component\RedisMock\RedisMockFactory();